danielburkard/SwiftCodingChallengesSolutions/README.md

-# SwiftCodingChallengesSolutions
+# Solutions to "Swift Coding Challenges"

+by Daniel Burkard.

-My solutions to the book "Swift Coding Challenges" by Paul Hudson
+This repository contain my solutions to the book [Swift Coding Challenges](https://www.hackingwithswift.com/store/swift-coding-challenges) by Paul Hudson.